halr/halr.github.io/_posts/2021-04-27-edge-impulse.md

 ---
-title: "Machine Learning at Edge"
+title: "Machine Learning at the Edge"
 date: 2021-04-27
 tags:  intangible
 ---